AcnodeLabs/Blip/README.md

 # Blip

-Generate View/ViewModel Files from a Simplistic file Format
+Generate View/ViewModel Files from a unified simplistic definition file

 Following Segments are up:

 - VStack

+For Example See File AppModel.blip